-It has been on my bucket list for years and was a must-do for me when visiting Zion National Park.
+It has been on my bucket list for years and at the top of my things to do in Zion National Park list.

 The Zion Narrows day hike was a fantastic hike that the kids thoroughly enjoyed and still talk about.
 It totally lived up to our expectations (and mine were pretty high).

 The Narrows is the narrowest section of Zion Canyon in Utah, and there are significant dangers associated with the Zion Narrows hike.